cguardia/ZODB-Documentation/book/transactions.rst

     :lines: 30-34

 If you take a look at line 1 above, you'll see that we used as a renderer the template that we defined before the class.
-The context parameter there means the object in the site structure that the view will be applied to.
-Using that, Pyramid allows us to assign different views to different resources on the site.
+As we explained above, the context parameter there means the object in the site structure that the view will be applied to.
+In this case it's the root of the site, though the specific Root object is not actually used in the view code.

 The view configuration mechanism in Pyramid is very powerful and makes it easy to assign views which are used or not depending on things like request headers or parameter values.
 In this case, we use the request method, so that this view will only be called if the method used is GET.

 Notice how on line 3 we use the data manager to get all the stored to-do items